Have you ever wondered why you attracted a certain type of person into your life?

 During the times when a new person enters our lives, we are the most vulnerable to experiencing both powerful positive transference and negative transference.

-It is not uncommon that we both idealise and demonise our partner.
+It is not uncommon that we both idealise and demonise our partners.

 We are in love, but we also find ourselves getting triggered into the most intense anger and frustration.